 a String specifying the options in the format required by the command-line server app (scsynth or supernova).

 the index of the first audio bus on this server which is not used by the input and output hardware.

-number of failed pings (attempts to contact server process) before server is considered dead.
+Number of failed pings (attempts to contact server process) before server is considered dead.
+Default value is 5.

 // Get the local server's options o = Server.local.options; // Post the number of output channels o.numOutputBusChannels.postln; // Set them to a new number o.numOutputBusChannels = 6; // The next time it boots, this will take effect // specify a device o.device ="MOTU Traveler"; // use a specific soundcard o.device = nil; // use the system default soundcard // Create a new instance of ServerOptions o = ServerOptions.new; // Set the memory size to twice the default o.memSize = 4096; // Create a new Server on the local machine using o for its options t = Server(\Local2, NetAddr("127.0.0.1", 57111), o); t.makeWindow; t.boot; t.quit;